PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

     L^{\mathrm{CLIP}}(\pi)=\mathbb{E}[\text{min} (r(\theta) \hat{A}_{\pi}(s, a), \text{clip}(r(\theta), 1-\varepsilon, 1+\varepsilon) \hat{A}_{\pi}(s, a))]

-:math:`\varepsilon` is a small hyperparameter that roughly denotes how far away the new policy can go from the old.
-This is a very complex formula, and it's difficult to tell at first glance what it's doing or how it helps keep the new policy close to the old policy.
-To help you better understand the above expression,
+The hyperparameter :math:`\varepsilon` represents a small value that approximately indicates the allowable distance between the new policy and the old policy.
+The formula involved in this context is quite intricate, making it challenging to comprehend its purpose or how it contributes to maintaining the proximity between the new and old policies.
+To facilitate a clearer understanding of the aforementioned expression,

 let :math:`L(s, a, \theta)` denote
 :math:`\max [r(\theta) \hat{A}_{\pi}(s, a), \text{clip}(r(\theta), 1-\varepsilon, 1+\varepsilon) \hat{A}_{\pi}(s, a)]`,